Learning quantum models from quantum or classical data: Abstract

 \section{Abstract}

-We propose to generalise classical maximum likelihood learning to density matrices.
-As the objective function, we propose a quantum likelihood that is related to the cross entropy between density matrices.
-We apply this learning criterion to the quantum Boltzmann machine (QBM), previously proposed by \cite{amin2016quantum}.
-We demonstrate for the first time learning a quantum anti-ferromagnetic Heisenberg Hamiltonian and spin glass Hamiltonian from quantum statistics using this approach.
-The learning problem is convex and has a unique solution for finite temperature.
-For zero temperature the problem is ill-posed.
-We show how the proposed quantum learning formalism can also be applied to a purely classical data analysis.
-Representing the data as a rank one density matrix introduces quantum statistics for classical data.
-These statistics may violate the Bell inequality, as in the quantum case.
-We show that quantum learning yields results that can be significantly more accurate than the classical maximum likelihood approach.
-An example is the parity problem, that can be learned by a QBM without hidden units and not by the classical BM.
-The solution shows entanglement, quantified by the entanglement entropy.
+In this paper, we address the problem how to represent a classical data distribution in a quantum system.
+The proposed method is to learn quantum Hamiltonian that is such that its ground state approximates the given classical distribution.
+We review previous work on the quantum Boltzmann machine (QBM) \cite{kieferova2017tomography,amin2016quantum} and how it can be used to infer quantum Hamiltonians from quantum statistics.
+We then show how the proposed quantum learning formalism can also be applied to a purely classical data analysis.
+Representing the data as a rank one density matrix introduces quantum statistics for classical data in addition to the classical statistics.
+We show that quantum learning yields results that can be significantly more accurate than the classical maximum likelihood approach, both for unsupervised learning and for classification.
+The data density matrix and the QBM solution show entanglement, quantified by the quantum mutual information $I$.
+The classical mutual information in the data $I_c\le I/2=C$, with $C$ maximal classical correlations obtained by choosing a suitable orthogonal measurement basis.
+We suggest that the remaining mutual information $Q=I/2$ is obtained by non orthogonal measurements that may violate the Bell inequality.
+The excess mutual information $I-I_c$ may potentially be used to improve the performance of quantum implementations of machine learning or other statistical methods.